 “You can’t keep it in your pants can you, Combover?!
 Can you, you fucking Jew!”

 They kick, they pull, they scratch, they pelt me with prop tomatoes!

 After I’m good and bruised and covered with tomato, the legends storm off set.
 Never to return.
 Too bad.
 This would have sparkled!

 But it’s not a major loss.
 It’s just a little personal project, and I financed it myself.
 And I’ll still get a lot of the money I spent back after taxes.

 Photos featuring Liz Lee and Jenn Schatz

-This is the eighth chapter of Combover, Brett Gelman’s new novel about Hollywood, the beauty of the Jewish tradition, baldness, and murder.
-We will be serializing it throughout the rest of the year.
+This is the eighth chapter of Combover, Brett Gelman’s new novel about Hollywood, the beauty of the Jewish tradition, baldness and murder.
+We will be serialising it throughout the rest of the year.
 Read last month's installment of Combover.